Themekraft/default-blog/Readme.txt

 In the free version you can duplicate the following settings:

-   * Posts
-   * Pages
+   * All Post types (Posts, Pages and other post types)
-   * Keywords
-   * Tags
+   * All Taxonomies (Categories, Tags and much more)
+   * Menues
+   * Sidebars & Widgets
    * Links
-   * Design
-   * Plugin
+   * Settings
-   * Values from Blog option table
+   * Values from Blog options

 In the <a href="http://themekraft.com/shop/default-blog/">pro version</a> you also can duplicate more settings:

-   * Menues
-   * Widgets

 <a href="http://themekraft.com/shop/default-blog/">Get the pro version!</a>

-Very nice for mass blog creation as in communities!
+Very nice for mass blog creation!

 Bug report, please go here:<br><br>
 https://github.com/Themekraft/default-blog/issues